jing-library/r-text-mining/episodes/02-clean-data.Rmd

 # … with 31 more rows
 ```

+The result of `unnest_tokens` is a tibble.
+In our case, the lyrics is split into 41 words with
+each word takes a row.
+The input column *lyrics* is removed; the new column, or the output column
+*word*, is added; and the column *line* is kept unchanged.

 Beyond these three primary arguments, the function [`unnest_tokens`](https://rdrr.io/pkg/tidytext/man/unnest_tokens.html)
 also has several optional arguments.
 The default token is "words".
 It can be set as
 "characters", "sentences", "ngrams", "lines", "paragraphs", etc. `unnest_tokens` automatically
 converts tokens to lowercase and drops the input column if not specified.
 Punctuations
 are stripped druing the tokenization.

-The result of `unnest_tokens` is a tibble.
-In our case, 41 words in the lyrics are broken
-into 41 rows.
-The input column *lyrics* is removed; the new column, or the output column
-*word*, is added; and the column *line* is kept unchanged.

 Since the first argument of `unnest_tokens` is a data frame, we can also use pipes to send
 a data frame to it and obtain the same results: